 Each year we assemble a program of noted clinical experts and key industry professionals to discuss the chosen medical device and/or therapy.
 Additionally, participants can register for CME credits.

-This course is ideal for Cardiologists, Cardiothoracic Surgeons, Surgical Residents and Fellows, Physician Assistants, other health professionals, as well as medical device developers, interested in increasing their knowledge of cardiac devices and the innovation process from theory to approved clinical device.
+This course is ideal for Cardiologists, Cardiothoracic Surgeons, Pediatricians, Surgical Residents and Fellows, Physician Assistants, other health professionals, as well as medical device developers, interested in increasing their knowledge of cardiac devices and the innovation process from theory to an approved clinical device.

 Paul Iaizzo, PhD

 Yves D’Udekem, MD, PhD, Professor of Cardiac Surgery, Children’s Nathional Medical Center.
 “Failing Fontan Registry”

 In support of improving patient care, University of Minnesota, Interprofessional Continuing Education is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council for Pharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC) to provide continuing education for the healthcare team.